A Tie-breaking based Local Search Algorithm for Stable Matching Problems: A local search algorithm for SMTI and HRT

 Next, we detail the process of identifying adjustments that can increase the likelihood of matching free agents and the construction of $R^b_M$.
-In the subroutine \texttt{Obtain\_Adjustments}, as illustrated in Algorithm \ref{alg:obtain-candidate-adjustments}, $R^b_M$ is generated through the following two steps: \begin{enumerate}[itemsep=5pt, parsep=0pt, topsep=5pt] \item Identify a set $R_M$ of all potential adjustments (lines 4-11).
+In the subroutine \texttt{ObtainAdjustments}, as illustrated in Algorithm \ref{alg:obtain-candidate-adjustments}, $R^b_M$ is generated through the following two steps: \begin{enumerate}[itemsep=5pt, parsep=0pt, topsep=5pt] \item Identify a set $R_M$ of all potential adjustments (lines 4-11).
 Given a stable matching $M$, consider each free agent $f\in F_M$.
-For every agent $x\in \xi_f$, if the set intersection $\phi_f(x)\cap M(x)$ is non-empty, an adjustment is initiated.
+For every agent $x\in \xi_f^M$, if the set intersection $\phi_f(x)\cap M(x)$ is non-empty, an adjustment is initiated.
 This adjustment aims to improve $f$'s rank in $x$'s tie-free preference list by positioning $f$ at the highest rank among those agents in $\phi_f(x)$, thereby ensuring $f$ ranks above at least one agent currently matched with $x$.
 This adjustment introduces $(f,x)$ as a BP and enhances $f$'s likelihood of being matched with $x$.
-All adjustments in $M$ are stored in $R_M$, which can be represented as $R_M=\{(f,x)\mid f\in F_M, x\in \xi_f, \phi_f(x)\cap M(x)\neq\varnothing\}$.
-The set of adjustments related to one free agent $f$ is denoted by $R_M(f) = \{a\in R_M \mid a[1]=f\}$, where $a[i]$ is the $i$-th element in adjustment $a$. \item Construct $R^b_M$ by sampling from $R_M$ (lines 12-16).
+All adjustments in $M$ are stored in $R_M$, which can be represented as $R_M=\{(f,x)\mid f\in F_M, x\in \xi_f^M, \phi_f(x)\cap M(x)\neq\varnothing\}$.
+The set of adjustments related to one free agent $f$ is denoted by $R_M(f) = \{a\in R_M \mid a[1]=f\}$, where $a[i]$ is the $i$-th element in adjustment $a$.
+Additional discussions on the relationship between our proposed tie-adjustment mechanism and the well-established breakmarriage operation are provided in Section S2 of Online Resource 1. \item Construct $R^b_M$ by sampling from $R_M$ (lines 12-16).
 One free agent may have multiple adjustments, and the number of adjustments can vary among different free agents.
 In some cases, agents with many unassigned positions might have relatively few adjustments, while those with fewer unassigned positions might have many adjustments.
 This imbalance can impact the performance of the algorithm, particularly when it is difficult to increase the overall matching size by filling the positions of those agents with fewer unassigned positions.
 Consequently, a balanced set of adjustments, $R^b_M$, is constructed through sampling from $R_M$.
-Specifically, for each free agent $f\in F_M$, we randomly select $k=\text{min}\{b(f)-|M(f)|, |R_M(f)|\}$ adjustments from $R_M(f)$ for inclusion in $R^b_M(f)$. \end{enumerate}
+Specifically, for each free agent $f\in F_M$, we randomly select $k=\text{min}\{b(f)-|M(f)|, |R_M(f)|\}$ adjustments from $R_M(f)$ for inclusion in $R^b_M(f)$.
+The value of $k$ is chosen to ensure that the number of candidate adjustments for each free agent $f$ does not exceed its unfilled capacity, which is defined as $b(f)-|M(f)|$. \end{enumerate}

 We take the SMTI instance described in Table \ref{tab:toy-smti} as an example to illustrate the effectiveness of adjustments in achieving a larger stable matching.
 Consider a tie-breaking strategy $S_1$ that assigns $r^*_{m_1}(w_1) < r^*_{m_1}(w_3)$ and $r^*_{w_2}(m_2) < r^*_{w_2}(m_4)$.
 The resulting stable matching $M_1=\{(m_1,w_1), (m_2,w_2), (m_3, \varnothing), (m_4, \varnothing), (w_3, \varnothing), (w_4, \varnothing)\}$ has a size of two.
 The balanced set of the adjustments is $R^b_{M_1}=\{(m_4, w_2), (w_3, m_1)\}$.
 After implementing adjustment $(m_4, w_2)$, the new tie-breaking strategy $S_2$ results in $r^*_{w_2}(m_2) > r^*_{w_2}(m_4)$.
 The corresponding stable matching $M_2 = \{(m_1, w_1), (m_2, w_4), (m_4, w_2), (m_3, \varnothing), (w_3, \varnothing)\}$ has a size of three.
 The balanced adjustments now are $R^b_{M_2}=\{(w_3, m_1)\}$.
 Upon performing adjustment $(w_3, m_1)$, the refined tie-breaking strategy $S_3$ assigns $r^*_{m_1}(w_1) > r^*_{m_1}(w_3)$.
 Consequently, the stable matching $M_3 = \{(m_1, w_3), (m_2, w_4), (m_3, w_1), (m_4, w_2)\}$ results in a perfect matching with a size of four.